AxelOP96/jetbrains/README.md

 en este caso son 5 ya que reasignar una variable cuenta como asignarla

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 <!-----Commentaries -----!>
 Inside a Java program, you can write a special text that will be ignored by the java compiler — known as the comment.
 Comments allow you to exclude code from the compilation process (disable it) or clarify a piece of code to yourself or other developers.
-In our materials, we use comments in the theory and practice lessons to explain how and why our code works.
+In our materials, we use comments in the theory and practice lessons to explain how and why our code works.(Dentro de un programa Java, podes escribir un texto especial que va a ser iognorado por el compilador Java conocido como comentario.
+Los comentarios te permiten excluir codigo del proceso de compilacion(Deshabilitandolo) o clarificando una parte de codigo a ti mismo o a otros desarrolladores.
+En nuestros materiales, usamos comentarios en la teoria y la practica para explicar como y por que nuestro codigo funciona)

-The Java programming language supports three kinds of comments.
+The Java programming language supports three kinds of comments.(El lenguaje de progrmacion Java soporta tres tipos de comentarios.)

-End-of-line comments
+End-of-line comments(Comentarios de fin de linea)
-The java compiler ignores any text from // to the end of the line.
+The java compiler ignores any text from // to the end of the line.(El compilador Java ignora cualquier texto despues de // hasta el final de la linea

 class Program {
     public static void main(String[] args) {